tofnoob/tofnoob.github.io/new_player/new_player.md

 ---

 # New player
-There are a number of things to do when getting started with Tower of Fantasy and it is a bit more complicated than typical Hoyoverse games to start with, but becomes second nature over time.
+Welcome to the start of your journey in Tower of Fantasy!
+It's an open world MMORPG so is a bit more complicated than Hoyoverse games, but you'll soon get used to it and understand everything with the help of this guide and the community.

+If you want to quickly get a video overview then I'd recommend watching Touch Me Not's 2024 guide on YouTube [here](https://www.youtube.com/watch?v=o2F5f_q9BVw).

 For new players I'd recommend to:
 - focus on the main story (use the **_skip_** button if you want)